What is Bitcoin? | A Beginner’s Guide

 On average, the number of guesses computers make before finding the correct answer is upwards of 200.5 QUINTILLION.
 This is an incredibly time and energy intensive process, even for the most powerful computers.

 So why do Bitcoin miners bother spending all this time and energy trying to add blocks to the blockchain?
 It’s pretty simple; miners are rewarded with new Bitcoin for every block they successfully add.
-As of right now, the reward for adding a single block to the blockchain is about 12.5 Bitcoins (~$137,000 at the time of writing).
+As of right now, the reward for adding a single block to the blockchain is 12.5 Bitcoins (~$137,000 at the time of writing).
 This incentivizes the miners to carry out the heavy-lifting which keeps the Bitcoin network running smoothly.

 Clearly there is a lot of money to be made in the mining process.
 That being said, it requires a truly extraordinary amount of computing power to be able to compete with the biggest mining organizations, and is therefore not pursued by the average Bitcoin user.